BelkaLab/react-translatable-input/README.md

   placeholder: PropTypes.string,        // The placeholder to show when the input field is empty
   classes: PropTypes.string,            // Additional HTML classes to pass to the component
-  disabled: PropTypes.bool,             // Is the component disabled?
+  disabled: PropTypes.bool              // Is the component disabled?
-  showLanguageName: PropTypes.bool,     // Show the language name label next to the flag?
-  langTranslator: PropTypes.func        // Translate iso langage codes to language names };
+};
 ```